Italian Prepositions

 My shirt is made of cotton.

-- With city origins (after the verb essere)
+- Say the origin (after the verb essere)

 Io sono di Roma, e tu di dove sei?

-- With some expressions of time: parts of the day and days of the week
+- Express time, as in parts of the day and days of the week

 Mi piace leggere di sera.